greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_COLLATION.html.md

 :   The name of the collation.
 The collation name can be schema-qualified.

 `CASCADE`
-:   Automatically drop objects that depend on the collation.
+:   Automatically drop objects that depend on the collation, and in turn all objects that depend on those objects.

 `RESTRICT`
 :   Refuse to drop the collation if any objects depend on it.
 This is the default.

-## <a id="section5"></a>Notes

-`DROP COLLATION` removes a previously defined collation.
-To be able to drop a collation, you must own the collation.

 ## <a id="section6"></a>Examples